Xandaros/evolve/README.md

 =======
 Evolve is currently maintained by Melon Gaming (MGN)

-The original author of evolve is Overv
+The original author of evolve is Overv, with a lot of help of Divran

 Evolve uses Vercas' Object Notation made by Vercas.
 (See: http://www.facepunch.com/showthread.php?t=1194008)